geraintpalmer/cm/assessment/index.md

 # Brief

-+ Choose a procedure, algorithm or model from the domain of mathematics, operational research or statistics.
-(There are some ideas below, please discuss your idea with a tutor before beginning the work).
++ Choose a procedure, algorithm or model from the domain of mathematics, operational research, and/or statistics.
+(There are some ideas below, please discuss your idea with myself or a tutor before beginning the work).
-+ Implement this in Python, writing it as a class or a function as appropriate.
++ Implement this in Python.
+This may involve writing it as a class or a function as appropriate.
 + Use this implementation to solve an appropriate problem or to perform some appropriate experiment.
 + Write a two page report on your work.